 Step-by-step instructions:

 To begin, prep all of your toppings and aromatics.
-Julienne ginger and scallions, slice red chili, snip cilantro leaves and wedge a lime.
+Julienne ginger and scallions, slice red chili, snip cilantro leaves and wedge a lime (for the garnish).

-Next, combine 1/2 teaspoon salt, 1/2 teaspoon white pepper and 2 tablespoons of cornstarch.
+Combine ½ teaspoon salt, ½ teaspoon white pepper and 2 tablespoons of cornstarch.
 Dust over fish pieces.
 Set aside.

-Next, make the sauce by combining 2 tablespoons fresh ginger (julienned), 1/4 cup light soy sauce, 2 tablespoons of water, 1 tablespoon of sesame oil, 1 tablespoon of rice wine vinegar, 2 teaspoons of sugar, and 1 teaspoon of chili crisp in a small bowl.
+Make the sauce by combining 2 tablespoons fresh ginger (julienned or grated), ¼ cup light soy sauce, 2 tablespoons of water, 1 tablespoon of sesame oil, 1 tablespoon of rice wine vinegar, 2 teaspoons of sugar, and 1 teaspoon of chili crisp in a small bowl.
 Stir to combine.
 Set aside.

 To cook the fish, heat 2 tablespoons of neutral oil (such as canola or peanut oil) in a large skillet on medium-high heat.
 Add dusted fish pieces to the hot oil, ensuring they are in one layer.
-Cook for 3 minutes.
-Carefully flip.
+Cook for 3 minutes, then carefully flip.
+You're not looking for any kind of browning, just an even cook.

-Next, add sauce to pan by pouring over the fish.
-Bring to simmer and cook for 3-4 more minutes.
-Test fish for doneness (internal temperature of about 145℉ and easily flakes with a fork) and remove from heat
+Once the fish has been flipped in the pan, pour the ginger soy sauce over the fish in the pan.
+Bring to a simmer and cook for 3-4 more minutes.
+Test fish for doneness (internal temperature of about 145℉ and easily flakes with a fork) and then remove from heat.

 Absolutely.
 While I have made this with the freshest fish from our local fish market, I most often make it with any white fish fillets in my freezer or on sale that week.
 Any fish in filet form is ideal.
 My favorites are tilapia (or basa) and hake – both abundant in Portugal.
 Tilapia, cod and haddock would be good options in the U.S.